What should I list my home for?

 You have an Acceptable Offer!

 Downpayments, home inspections, contingency dates, etc. vary from contract to contract.
-I will keep you informed about any actions required on your part.
+Your agent will keep you informed about any actions required on your part.
 Close attention to buyer and seller obligations and deadlines is critical at this stage!

 Between Contract and Closing

-Throughout the transaction, you and I will closely monitor the progress of all contingencies to make certain that all deadlines are met.
+Throughout the transaction, your agent will closely monitor the progress of all contingencies to make certain that all deadlines are met.
 On the day of closing, the buyer may have a “final walkthrough” to verify that the home is vacant and is in “broom clean” condition.

 What to expect at the Closing